trinity-team/camp-rubrik-cnp-microsoft/orienteering/sla-domains/apply-an-sla-domain.md

 Click **Submit**, this creates the tag rule.

 Select **Virtual Machines/Managed Disks**.
 The VM inventory appears.
 Take note that the tag rule created in the last step has protected all but one of the VMs listed here.
+The direct SLA Domain assignment on `your_lab_id-lin-vm-1` was created automatically when this lab was provisioned.

 {% hint style="info" %}
 **Trail Map:**